allenlinsh/Image-Stacking/README.md

 ## Project Overview

-The Star Alignment and Stacking Software is a Python-based application designed to simplify the process of aligning and stacking astrophotography images.
-Leveraging computer vision techniques, this software will enable users to enhance their night sky photos by reducing noise and improving detail.
+The Image Stacker is a Tauri and Rust-based desktop application designed to simplify the process of aligning and stacking astrophotography images.
+Leveraging computer vision techniques, this software enables users to enhance their night sky photos by reducing noise and improving detail.
 The target audience includes astrophotography enthusiasts, researchers, and hobbyists looking for a user-friendly yet robust solution.

 ## Key Features